Question: How can we find a good PCB manufacturer in China? What is the PCB manufacturing process of a multilayer PCB?

 Working with PCBONLINE, all of the boards will go through functional tests and aging tests which ensures high quality.
 PCBONLINE makes sure no inferior PCB or PCBA flows into our customer end.
 Below is the video of the PCBA test.

-3. Why is PCB Prototype Necessary for PCB Manufacturing?
+3. Why is PCB Prototyping Necessary for PCB Manufacturing?

 The main goal of PCB prototyping is to test how consistent the user journey is and to identify and solve obstacles that may arise in the PCB manufacturing process.